MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Add-MgApplicationKey.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths17CrvdcApplicationsApplicationIdMicrosoftGraphAddkeyPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPaths17CrvdcApplicationsApplicationIdMicrosoftGraphAddkeyPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[KeyCredential <IMicrosoftGraphKeyCredential>]`: keyCredential
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
     - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
     - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-    - `[Key <Byte[]>]`: Value for the key credential.
-Should be a Base64 encoded value.
+    - `[Key <Byte[]>]`: The certificate's raw data in byte array converted to Base64 string.
 Returned only on $select for a single object, that is, GET applications/{applicationId}?$select=keyCredentials or GET servicePrincipals/{servicePrincipalId}?$select=keyCredentials; otherwise, it is always null.
-    - `[KeyId <String>]`: The unique identifier for the key.
+    - `[KeyId <String>]`: The unique identifier (GUID) for the key.
     - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[Type <String>]`: The type of key credential; for example, Symmetric, AsymmetricX509Cert.
     - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, Verify.